 How can I get this feature?

 - We’re slowly rolling this feature into production within our SaaS environments, so don’t worry if you don’t see it yet.
-If you want access sooner, please comment on this Answers forum thread or send us an email with your environment information.
+If you want access sooner, please comment on this Community forum thread or send us an email with your environment information.

 - Dynatrace Managed customers must wait for the update to Managed cluster version 1.154 before this feature is available.
-At that time, you can request access by either commenting on the Answers forum thread or by sending us an email.
+At that time, you can request access by either commenting on the Community forum thread or by sending us an email.

 - We’ll soon launch the Early Access Program for IBM Integration Bus, which heavily relies on IBM MQ.